GCMate/front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup and Run
-In order to run React, you need to have [NodeJS](https://nodejs.org/en/download/) and **npm** installed.
+1. In order to run React, you need to have [NodeJS](https://nodejs.org/en/download/) and **npm** installed.
 Note that installing NodeJS automatically installs npm as well.
 You can verify that you have successfully downloaded the packages by running `node -v` and `npm -v` in your terminal

-Next, you need permission to run the React scripts in the project.
+2. Next, you need permission to run the React scripts in the project.
 Enter the prompt below in your terminal:
    - Windows: `npm install react-scripts --save`
    - Mac: `chmod +x node_modules/.bin/react-scripts`

+3. Finally, you need to install [React Bootstrap](https://react-bootstrap.github.io/).
+To do this, run:
+`npm install react-bootstrap bootstrap`

 You can then run the code using `npm start`
 ## Commands